You’ll find no shortages of things to do in Zanzibar.

 You cannot go to Zanzibar and not spend time on the beach – it’s one of the top things to do in Zanzibar.
 One of the best beaches in Zanzibar to relax while sunbathing and swimming in the Indian Ocean is Nungwi Beach.
 This beach is located in Nungwi village which is found in Zanzibar’s North West region.
 The beach is popular among tourists but you’ll rarely find it overcrowded like other beaches on the island.
 As the waters are nice, shallow and transparent, this is a great place to go snorkeling.

 Speaking of marine life, with warm, clear water is it only obvious that one of the best things to do in Zanzibar is diving.
 Make sure to go at least once!
 The best place to go diving is Mnemba Island Atoll.

 For scenic views of the island, you should enjoy a meal at this world-famous restaurant which is literally located on top of a rock in the Indian Ocean.
 From it you can see Zanzibar’s main sights, and taste the best seafood Zanzibar has to offer.

 TIP: This restaurant is often very busy, so you should consider making a reservation to ensure you get a table when you choose to go there.

 Explore Jozani Forest

+Another of the things to do in Zanzibar is exploring Jozani Forest.
 This pristine rainforest located in the eastern part of the island covers close to 2000 hectares and it is Zanzibar’s only remaining indigenous forest with over 100 species of trees.
 It is the only place in the world you can still see the endangered red colobus monkey.